AmasaDelano/dungeon-land/markdown/06_02_Cleric.md

 *Level 9, Ongoing*

 Name a city, town, encampment, or other place where people live.
-As long as this spell is active that place is beset by a plague appropriate to your deity’s domains (locusts, death of the first born, etc.) While this spell is ongoing you take -1 to cast a spell.
+As long as this spell is active that place is beset by a plague appropriate to your deity's domains (locusts, death of the first born, etc.) While this spell is ongoing you take -1 to cast a spell.